couchbaselabs/docs-ng/content/query-language/concepts.markdown

         ]
     }

 You use a path either with an array element, or hash key in order to get to attributes within the data structure.
+For example, to get the names of reviewers, you would provide this path in a query:

+    x.x